TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>object.size.maximum</code>
 </td>
 <td>
-riting an object larger than this will send a failure to the client
+Writing an object larger than this will send a failure to the client
 </td>
 <td>